harness/developer-hub/docs/continuous-delivery/gitops/helm-oci-repository-aws-ecr.md

 The external secret operator has `ClusterSecretStore` and `ExternalSecret` CRDs that are used to manage the secrets update. `ClusterSecretStore` defines secret storage, whereas `ExternalSecret` connects the Kubernetes secret's storage and destination.

 There is an additional CRD, `ECRAuthorizationToken` that generates the token.
-We will use this token instead of `ClusterSecretStore` in this setup.
+We will use this CRD instead of `ClusterSecretStore` in this setup.

 ## Create AWS credentials in Kubernetes secret